SvenMichaelKlose/arukanoido/README.md

 * C: Pause game nad how character map.
 * L: Set number of lives to ten.

 # More information

-Arukanoido is being discussed and developed on the VIC–20 Denial forum where you can also get the latest demo version: http://sleepingelephant.com/ipw-web/bulletin/bb/viewtopic.php?t=3752
+Arukanoido is being discussed on the VIC–20 Denial forum: http://sleepingelephant.com/ipw-web/bulletin/bb/viewtopic.php?t=3752

-If you wanna complain or are in for crazy small talk just mail to Sven Michael Klose <pixel@hugbox.org>.

 # Contributions